pchinjr/family-cat-photos/docs/runbooks/github-actions-oidc.md

   ]
 }
 ```
    - Replace `<REGION>` and `<ACCOUNT_ID>` with your environment values.
-If the artifacts bucket lives in another account or uses a different name, adjust the ARN accordingly.
+The extra CloudFormation ARN (`aws:transform/Serverless-2016-10-31`) is required because SAM expands templates using that transform; without it you'll see `Template format error` or `not authorized to perform cloudformation:CreateChangeSet` failures.
    - Add statements for additional resources (e.g., DynamoDB table exports, Parameter Store reads) as the stack grows; prefer narrow ARNs over `*`.
    - If the bucket is provisioned manually, you can remove `s3:CreateBucket` from the policy once the bucket exists.
    - If you iterate quickly, you can temporarily attach a broader policy, but plan to tighten it before production.